-Finance Minister Nirmala Sitharaman announced a provision for 100 new Sainik Schools to be set up in partnership with NGOs, private schools and states, in the Union Budget for 2021-22 fiscal.
+Finance Minister Nirmala Sitharaman announced a provision for 100 new Sainik Schools in India to be set up in partnership with NGOs, private schools and states, in the Union Budget for 2021-22 fiscal.
 Top retired military officials have welcomed the decision but cautioned that the structure of these institutions should not be tampered with.

 Sainik Schools are primarily military schools that run under the purview of Sainik School Society, an organisation under the Ministry of Defence.
 At present, there are 33 Sainik Schools across India.
 These institutions started coming up in the early 1960s after a policy decision by the then Defence Minister VK Krishna Menon.
 From a financial point of view, these Sainik Schools are funded by the Centre as well as individual state governments for infrastructure, expenditures and scholarships under various categories.